rhit-neuro/Caravel_NPU_FPGA_2025/README.md

 ### 4.5 If Vivado creates garbage files while testing

 Vivado may create many temporary/generated files while synthesis, implementation, or bitstream generation is running.
+See *Section 2.3*.

 Before committing any fixes, check: